Since then Panorama photography is one of my core work, and have been shooting many panoramas.

 Technically speaking, it’s not difficult shooting a panorama itself.

-Then, you need just a few additional gears: a panorama bullhead and a rail.
+Then, you need just a few additional gears: panorama rotator and a rail.

 “Stitching” is the term, merging multiple photos for a single panorama picture.